 Shawna Regier – Partner Consultant

-Shawna is a SafeGrowth® advocate and a certified Crime Prevention Through Environmental Design practitioner who is the Operations Coordinator for Rethink Urban Inc. She is originally from Calgary but now lives in Lacombe, Alberta.
-Shawna has a background in collective impact and security management, and she is an active member of the Alberta Community Crime Prevention Association.
+Shawna is a SafeGrowth® advocate and a certified Crime Prevention Through Environmental Design practitioner who coordinates all Alberta-based projects for Rethink Urban Inc. She is originally from Calgary and now lives in Lacombe, Alberta.
+Shawna has a background in collective impact and security management, and has a keen interest in arts and culture.
 Through the use of SafeGrowth® and CPTED methodologies and working towards a unanimous and proactive approach, Shawna strives to create safe communities and neighbourhoods.
 She is a community builder at heart and understands the importance of collaboration and cooperation in every project she undertakes.

 Shannon Kernaghan – Researcher / Writer